Streaming Video Analytics with Mux Data

 Thus, for billing purposes, the DatoCMS Project Usages section is considered the authoritative source of truth for accurately counting streamed minutes.

-Still, Mux Data — even though it only tracks some percentage of your viewers and not all — can still provide many useful insights into your viewership and engagement.
-Using both together can help you optimize both your technical delivery and your editorial engagement.
+Still, Mux Data — even though it only tracks some percentage of your viewers and not all — can provide many additional insights into your viewership and engagement.
+Using both together can help you optimize your technical delivery and editorial engagement.
+Our serverside records tell you exactly how much time each video was watched, while Mux Data gives you much more fine-grained metrics on their delivery and engagement.

 Need help?